cbritopacheco/object_pool/_pages/class/object_pool.md

 `carlosb::object_pool` is a container which manages several shared instances of objects of type `T`.

-The object is returned to the pool using a custom deleter and the auxiliary type `object_pool<T>::acquired_object`.
+The object is returned to the pool using a custom deleter and the auxiliary type `acquired_object`.
 Through [RAII](http://en.cppreference.com/w/cpp/language/raii) we manage the pointer to the object and then return it to its lender.

 # Template Parameters